brunch/brunch-guide/content/en/chapter06-a-shot-at-templating.md

 From a code editor standpoint, having separate files also means we usually get better syntax highlighting.

-We’re going to use [Jade](http://jade-lang.com/) because, well, Jade is very nice.
-If you already do a lot of Ember, you might want to check out [Emblem](http://emblemjs.com/) too, that ties Ember and Jade-style code nicely together.
+We’re going to use [Pug](https://pugjs.org/api/getting-started.html) ([formerly known as Jade](https://github.com/pugjs/pug/issues/2184)) because, well, it is very nice.
+If you already do a lot of Ember, you might want to check out [Emblem](http://emblemjs.com/) too, that ties Ember and Pug-style code nicely together.

-Let’s start by installing the plugin:
+Let’s start by installing the plugin for Pug ([that hasn't been renamed from jade-brunch yet](https://github.com/pugjs/pug/issues/2184)):

 ```sh
 npm install --save-dev jade-brunch